 To access the Excel file and follow along, fill out the form below:

 As mentioned earlier, there are two main types of free cash flow.
-However for illustrative purposes, we’ll be using the simplest calculation of FCF.
+However, for illustrative purposes, we’ll use the simplest FCF calculation.

 Here, FCF will be calculated by subtracting CapEx from Cash from Operations (CFO), as shown below:

 “Cash from Operations” is the first section of the Cash Flow Statement (CFS), whereas CapEx is the main cash outlay in the “Cash from Investing” section.